agiliq/djenofdjango/src/source/chapter3.rst

 This line is similar to the previous urls, but we have an option of passing a ``name`` argument.

-To get back the url from its name, django provide:
+To get back the url from its name, django provides:

 * ``django.core.urlresolvers.reverse`` function for use in views